UPDATED MASTER SITE PLAN (Nov. 12, 2019)

-WEST WINDSOR - (May 13, 2019) - The Mercer County Park Commission is developing a new passive recreation park at Dam Site 21 in Hamilton, Robbinsville and West Windsor.
+WEST WINDSOR - (November 13, 2019) - The Mercer County Park Commission is facing increasing opposition to its planned passive recreation park at Dam Site 21 in Hamilton, Robbinsville and West Windsor.

-The plan that was presented showed that approximately 95 percent of the land area will be targeted for habitat enhancement or designated for long-term management as natural areas, where efforts would be taken to remove invasive plant species and enhance the habitat while protecting water quality along the Miry Run.
+The initial plan showed that approximately 95 percent of the land area will be targeted for habitat enhancement or designated for long-term management as natural areas, where efforts would be taken to remove invasive plant species and enhance the habitat while protecting water quality along the Miry Run.
 Approximately 10 acres of park land (approximately 5 percent of the land) is identified for park improvements in this initial plan of ideas.
-These improvements include:

 • Several types of trails and boardwalks that total approximately 7 linear miles.
 This includes a tree canopy walk through an area of vernal pools.